ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 **Returned value**

-- Part of the domain that includes top-level subdomains up to the first signficant subdomain (with "www") if possible, otherwise returns an empty string.
+- Part of the domain that includes top-level subdomains up to the first significant subdomain (with "www") if possible, otherwise returns an empty string.
 [String](../data-types/string.md).

 **Example**